-- 2. Develop an annual internal audit plan and budget using an appropriate risk-based methodology, including any risks or control concerns identified by the Senior Leadership Team and the Audit Committee and submit that plan to the Audit Committee for review and approval as well as periodic updates. - 3.
-Implement the annual internal audit plan, as approved, including as appropriate any special tasks or projects requested by the Senior Leadership Team and the Audit Committee.
+- Develop an annual rolling three year internal audit plan and budget using an appropriate risk-based methodology, including any risks or control concerns identified by the Senior Leadership Team and the Audit Committee and submit that plan to the Audit Committee for review and approval as well as periodic updates. - Implement the annual rolling three year internal audit plan, as approved, including as appropriate any special tasks or projects requested by the Senior Leadership Team and the Audit Committee.